gileck/daily-wellness-ai/docs/Product Definition Document.md

 * Add/edit/delete field definitions per type (e.g., sleep: quality, duration; workout: duration, type, effort).

-* When defining a new activity type, users specify the fields to track (e.g., “Sleep” with “Duration” and “Quality”).
+* When defining a new activity type, users specify the fields to track (e.g., "Sleep" with "Duration" and "Quality").

 * Each field must include a **field type**, such as Boolean, Number, Time, Date, Text, etc.